th2-net/th2-lds-provider/README.md

 #   codecUsePinAttributes: true # send raw message to specified codec (true) or send to all codecs (false)
 #   responseFormats: string list # resolve data for selected formats only. (allowed values: BASE_64, PARSED)
 #   flushSseAfter: 0 # number of SSE emitted before flushing data to the output stream.
 0 means flush after each event
+#   gzipCompressionLevel: -1 # integer value of gzip compression level.
+This option is used when user requests data via HTTP with enabled commpression.
+#      * -1: default compression level
+#      * 0: no compression
+#      * 1: best speed
+#      * 9: best compression

   pins: # pins are used to communicate with codec components to parse message data
     - name: to_codec